shap0011/cst8918-w25-a01-weather/README.md

 For grading this lab activity please submit a single ZIP file called `cst8918-w25-a01-weather.zip` that contains the following files:

-Try to fit all four items into a single screen shot.
+Try to fit all four items into a single screen shot. *DONE*

 Screenshot: